Uganda profile - Leaders

 President: Yoweri Museveni

-Yoweri Museveni has been in office for a quarter of a century, having seized power at the head of a rebel army.
+Yoweri Museveni has been in office for more than a quarter of a century, having seized power at the head of a rebel army.

-He won a fresh term in office in presidential elections in February 2011, having amended the constitution before the 2006 election to remove the previous limit on the number of terms a president could serve.
+He won fresh terms in office in presidential elections in February 2011 and 2016, having amended the constitution in 2006 to remove the previous limit on the number of terms a president could serve.

 Mr Museveni has been credited with restoring relative stability and economic growth to Uganda following years of civil war and repression under Milton Obote and Idi Amin before him.